-An intoxication manslaughter offense becomes a first-degree felony if any one of the following applies.
+An intoxication manslaughter offense becomes a first-degree felony if one of the following applies.

-- The person killed was emergency medical services personnel or a firefighter “in the actual discharge of an official duty.”
+- The person killed was an emergency medical service personnel or a firefighter on duty.

 A first-degree felony carries a mandatory minimum sentence of five years in prison with a maximum of 99 years and a fine of up to $10,000.

-Complete a Free Intoxication Manslaughter Case Evaluation form now
+Complete a Intoxication Manslaughter Case Evaluation form now

 Intoxication Manslaughter Defense Strategies

-Acceptable tests for measuring your BAC include a breath test using a Breathalyzer machine, a blood test using a gas chromatograph, or a urine test.
+Acceptable tests for measuring your BAC include a breathalyzer test, a blood test using a gas chromatograph, or a urine test.
 Each test must be administered and analyzed correctly.